KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/scorecard.rst

     Perspective list example.

-In fact, each perspective manages one or more targets accordingly to the user’s requirements.
+Each perspective manages one or more targets accordingly to the user’s requirements.
 A target consists of one or more KPIs and it is assigned a threshold color according to the chosen **Evaluation criterion**.
-In fact, if one selects:
+The available evaluation criterion are:

--  **Policy “Majority”** the target gets the threshold of the KPI threshold that numerically exceeds the others,
+-  **Policy “Majority” (M)**, the target gets the threshold of the KPI threshold that numerically exceeds the others,
--  **Policy “Majority with Priority”** the target gets the threshold of a specific KPI,
+-  **Policy “Majority with Priority (MP)”**, the target gets the threshold of a specific KPI,
--  **Policy “Priority”** the target gets the majority threshold of the KPIs in case the primary stated KPI returns the lower threshold,       namely the “green” one, while it gets the threshold of a primary stated KPI in case the latter returns the other thresholds, namely the “yellow” or the “red” one.
+-  **Policy “Priority” (P)**, the target gets the majority threshold of the KPIs in case the primary stated KPI returns the lower threshold, namely the “green” one, while it gets the threshold of a primary stated KPI in case the latter returns the other thresholds, namely the “yellow” or the “red” one.

 .. warning::
     **Thresholds of selected KPIs must have the right colors**

-       Note that the scorecard shows the right colors accordingly with the selected policy only if the KPIs which compose the targets          have **no filters** and **standard colors** (see Section 7.1, Step 2 for definitions) to highlight the threshold.
+       Note that the scorecard shows the right colors accordingly with the selected policy only if the KPIs which compose the targets have **no filters** and **standard colors** (see the **Create KPI** section for definitions) to highlight the threshold.

 .. warning::
     **“Standard” colors for thresholds**

        When the targets contain parametric KPIs the target/perspective evaluation cannot be completed for value absence.
 Therefore the warning lights turn grey.
 The right visualization of the scorecard must be implemented through a scorecard document.
-Check              Section 8.2 to have more details on how to develop a scorecard document.
+Check the following to have more details on how to develop a scorecard document.

 An example is showed below.